kaz-yos/eval-in-repl/README.md

 **Special thanks:**
 --------------------

-This package is inspired by the wonderful Emacs Speaks Statistics (ESS) package.
+This package was inspired by the wonderful Emacs Speaks Statistics (ESS) package.

 <!-- mikeypostman and purcell for auditing the code for MELPA approval. -->